TuralAsgar/epoint/README.md

 All the parameters of the class are inline-documented inside class.

-You can have a look at Api documentation in Azerbaijani [here](https://github.com/tural-esger/epoint/blob/master/Epoint%20API%20Documentation%20az.pdf), or [download](https://github.com/tural-esger/epoint/raw/master/Epoint%20API%20Documentation%20az.pdf).
+You can have a look at Api documentation in [Azerbaijani](https://github.com/tural-esger/epoint/blob/master/Epoint-API-AZ.pdf), [English](https://github.com/tural-esger/epoint/blob/20932cf52bdbcb9b3457df6a4886f1f32a546772/Epoint-API-ENG.pdf) and [Russian](https://github.com/tural-esger/epoint/blob/master/Epoint-API-RU.pdf).